Iulian277-University/Trie-Data-Structure/README.md

 ## Taiatu Iulian Marius - 312CB

 For implementing this homework, I've used:
-    -> T1: trie for holding the books
-        The end of the key is a pointer to a struct which contains the informations about the book -> T2: trie for holding the authors
+- T1: trie for holding the books.
+The end of the key is a pointer to a struct which contains the informations about the book
+- T2: trie for holding the authors.
 The end of the key is a pointer to a trie of books similar to T1

 `ADD_BOOK` - Insert a new key in trie
     I allocated a new book